Remembrance Day bombing: Reactions

-The IRA apologised, saying it had made a mistake and that the target had been the UDR soldiers who were parading to the memorial.
+The IRA apologised, saying it had made a mistake and that the target had been the security forces patrolling the parade.

 Denzil McDaniel, author of Enniskillen: The Remembrance Sunday Bombing, commented: "I don't believe the IRA set out to specifically kill civilians.
 I think they made mistakes, probably with their intelligence on the timetable for the service, but the IRA was reckless about civilian life".
 RUC Detective Chief Superintendent Norman Baxter said: "Their intention was to inflict casualties.
 The only mistake in the operation was that the bomb went off before the parade arrived".
 Many Irish nationalists and republicans were horrified by the bombing and described it as a blow to the republican cause.
 Sinn Féin's weekly newspaper, An Phoblacht, criticised the bombing, calling it a "monumental error" that would strengthen the IRA's opponents.
 The IRA disbanded the unit responsible.

 The bombing led to an outcry among politicians in the Republic of Ireland and the United Kingdom.
 British Prime Minister Margaret Thatcher said: "It's really desecrating the dead and a blot on mankind".
 The Secretary of State for Northern Ireland, Tom King, denounced the "outrage" in the House of Commons, as did the Irish Minister for Foreign Affairs, Brian Lenihan in Dáil Éireann (the lower house of the Oireachtas, the Republic's legislature), while in Seanad Éireann Senator Maurice Manning spoke of people's "total revulsion".
 Many public figures used terms such as "barbarism" and "savagery" to describe the bombing.

 The bombing was seen by many Northern Irish Protestants as an attack on them, and loyalist paramilitaries retaliated with attacks on Catholic civilians.
 The day after, five Catholic teenagers were wounded in a shooting in Belfast, and a Protestant teenager was killed by the Ulster Defence Association after being mistaken for a Catholic.
 In the week after the bombing, there were 14 gun and bomb attacks on Catholics in Belfast.

 Irish band U2 were holding a concert in Denver, Colorado, US the same day.
 During a performance of their song "Sunday Bloody Sunday", singer Bono passionately condemned the bombing, stating "fuck the revolution" in his mid-song speech, as well as criticising the armchair republicanism of many Irish-Americans and stating that the majority of people in his country did not want "the revolution".
 The footage is included in U2's rockumentary Rattle and Hum.
 Simple Minds had a number 1 single in the UK with "Belfast Child", inspired by the bombing.
 Irish singer-songwriter Chris de Burgh wrote the song "Remembrance Day" about the Enniskillen bombings which he only performed twice in a solo piano version.
 The song contains the line "Whatever you believe in, whatever flag you wave, let us not forget what happened on Remembrance Day".